5 min read

 • Caring: Genuinely care for each team member so that it eliminates ridicule and negative comments when others suggest ideas that seem “out there”, or admit to a weakness or area of development for improvement

 When the makeup of the team has been established, the next step is to understand the strengths each team member brings.
-When leaders play to and focus on team members’ strengths instead of conversely trying to fix weaknesses, their results drastically improve.
-In one study, it was found that leaders who focus their teams on the strengths they bear saw a 14 to 29% increase in profit and a 9 to 15% increase in engaged employees.
+When leaders play to and focus on team members’ strengths instead of trying to fix weaknesses, their results drastically improve.
+In one study, teams that utilized each individual's strength saw a 14-29% increase in profit and a 9-15% increase in engagement.

-When strengths have been identified, establish each role on the team and how that role plays to their strengths.
-Each team member needs to understand what is expected of them on the team and what is expected of their teammates.
+When strengths have been identified, define each role so that every team member understands what is expected of them and what is expected of their teammates.

 As one can imagine, it is nearly impossible to have stellar team performance without frequent and timely communication.
 That may be why highly connected team teams have been found to have a 21% increase in profitability over their less-connected counterparts.
 Moreover, 35% of the variation in a team’s performance can be attributed to the number of face-to-face interactions among team members.